-THE CMU HONORS SCHOLAR PROGRAM...
+THE CENTRALIS SCHOLAR PROGRAM...

 ACADEMIC LEADERS WITH

-full-ride or full-tuition Centralis Honors Scholarships
+full-ride or full-tuition Centralis Scholarships

 and a seat in the

 Centralis Scholar Award

 Awarded to 20 outstanding high school seniors and covers 100 percent of tuition (up to 36 credits a year), room and board and some general expenses for four years.
-Its current four-year value is approximately $87,000
+Its current four-year value is approximately $93,000

 Centralis Gold Award

 Awarded to 130 outstanding high school seniors and covers 100 percent of tuition (up to 36 credits a year) for four years.
-Its four-year value is approximately $52,000
+Its four-year value is approximately $56,000

-The minimum eligibility requirements to compete for a Centralis Honors Scholarship, and therefore a seat in the 2016 Honors Program first year class, are a 3.7 high school GPA and a 27 ACT.
-Competitors must apply to CMU, register for and attend the Centralis Honors Scholarship Competition in fall 2015 on CMU's campus, and complete the Centralis Honors Scholarship Application.
-At the competition applicants will write an impromptu essay that will count as part of their overall application.
+and a 1250 SAT OR an ACT of 27.
+Competitors must apply to CMU, register for and attend the Centralis Scholarship Competition in fall 2017 on CMU's campus, and complete the Centralis Scholarship Application.
+At the competition, applicants will write an impromptu essay that will count as part of their overall application.
 To reserve your place at the competition you must apply to CMU and register online at cmich.edu/centralis or by phone at (989)-774-3076.
-Once you register for the competition you will receive an electronic link to the Centralis Honors Scholarship Application which you will download and bring with you to the competition.
+Once you register for the competition you will receive an electronic link to the Centralis Scholarship Application which you will download and bring with you to the competition.

 for high academic ability students who seek to aim higher and achieve more

 Centralis Scholars also take part in meaningful service opportunities in areas in which they are passionate, reside in Honors housing, and take part in the countless cultural and social events that comprise our vibrant Honors Community!

 If the Honors Program mission and core values are a good fit with your own expectations and belief system, and if you desire to fully engage in the life of the university, then we invite you to apply to be part of our community.
 A community of academic leaders with limitless potential, who aim higher and achieve more,